goldenstein64/Copy/docs/usage-guide/classes.md

+---
+layout: default
+title: Creating Classes With Copy
+---
-# Creating classes With Copy
+# Creating Classes With Copy

 This page lists some examples of some alternative organizations you can create using `Copy`.